-Ex-officer arrested on rape charges related to witnesses
+Ex-detective faces charges in sexual assault of witnesses

-PHILADELPHIA (AP) — A former Philadelphia police officer has been arrested on allegations that he sexually assaulted male witnesses and suspects over more than a decade.
+PHILADELPHIA (AP) — A former Philadelphia police officer was arrested Tuesday on allegations he sexually assaulted male witnesses and suspects over his decade-plus career as a detective.

-A spokesman for the Philadelphia District Attorney confirmed that 52-year-old Philip Nordo was arrested Tuesday morning and was scheduled to be arraigned in the multi-count grand jury presentment Tuesday afternoon.
+Philip Nordo was scheduled to be arraigned Tuesday afternoon on a more than 35-count grand jury presentment.
+Much of the grand jury report was redacted to protect the identity of victims in the allegations, but a handful of pages were unsealed showing multiple accusations of rape, intimidation, sexual misconduct and theft of city funds.

-Authorities allege that Nordo used his position to intimidate and groom male suspects and witnesses into sexual encounters.
-The heavily redacted presentment contains roughly 35 charges related to three victims including rape, stalking and sexual assault.
+A spokesman for the Philadelphia district attorney’s office declined to comment further on the recommended charges against the 52-year-old former police department veteran.
+Nordo, who was working in the homicide division at the time, was fired in 2017 after allegations were made that he placed funds in a witness’ commissary account and that he had fraternized with people who were connected to criminal investigations.

 Most Read Nation & World Stories